wouterhq42/q42.nl/README.md

 ## Add settings you need

-Create a `config/settings.json` file containing the correct Tumblr and Kadira account information:
+Create a `config/dev/settings.json` file containing the correct Tumblr and Kadira account information:

 ```
 {
 	"public": {
-		"siteVersion": "nl", // or "en" to test the .com site
+		"siteVersion": "nl", // or "en" to develop the .com site
 		"TUMBLR_KEY": "..."
 	},
 	"private": {